Judge Christina A. Snyder -- United States District Court, Central District of California

 Continuances & Calendar Conflicts

-Continuances will only be granted based upon a showing of good cause.
-Stipulations effective ONLY when approved by the Court (Local Rule 16-8).
-Calendar conflicts: any person appearing must check in with the Courtroom Deputy Clerk prior to calendar call and advise of the calendar conflict — Court will provide priority position, hold matter to end of calendar, or permit party to submit on tentative ruling.
+JPS §10 TO REQUEST A CONTINUANCE OF ANY SCHEDULED COURT APPEARANCE: Continuances will only be granted based upon a showing of good cause.
+Stipulations, including second and subsequent extensions of time to respond to the complaint, are effective ONLY when approved by the Court.
+(See Local Rule 16-8). §12 CALENDAR CONFLICTS: Any person appearing before the Court must check in with the Courtroom Deputy Clerk prior to calendar call, and advise the Courtroom Deputy Clerk of the calendar conflict.
+The Court will provide a priority position on the calendar or, hold the matter until the end of the calendar or permit a party to submit on the tentative ruling. [snyder-christina | continuances_calendar_conflicts]

 Sources & Currency